nickb94/reactform/README.md

 Validations are done on seperate functions.

 Note:
-- While registraion, Mobile number field not mandatory.
+- While registration, Mobile number field not mandatory.
 - Password Strength facility not present.
 - The form submitted values can be seen in browser's console log.